jneea-new/jneea-new.github.io/contents/index.md

 ---
-layout: page
+layout: page       # also 'default' doesn't work here
-title: Contents
+title: Contents    # html <title> and text for the link in nav menu
-permalink: /contents
+permalink: /contents    # without this
 ---
 # Contents of JNEEA:
 * The current volume is [2024](/2024)